shannaurelle/Extra-Buildings/README.md

 # Extra-Buildings
-A deity-friendly mod for Unciv.
+Adds cool buildings to Unciv.
 100% FUN.
-Adds new buildings into the game.
 Incompatible with Civ6, Civ4, DeCiv, and Unciv WWII.
 I accept pull requests for those willing to contribute.